Mike McKenzie (ice hockey): Houston Aeros (2011-2012)

-Coaching/Management career
+Coaching and management career

 Kitchener Rangers (2012-present)

 On June 7, 2012, McKenzie was hired by the Kitchener Rangers of the Ontario Hockey League as an assistant coach, working under head coach Steve Spott.

 In his first season with the Rangers in 2012-13, Kitchener finished the year with a 39-20-9 record, earning 87 points and fourth place in the Western Conference.
 In the post-season, the Rangers lost to the London Knights in five games in the Western Conference semi-finals.
 Following the season, Spott stepped down from his position as head coach, and was replaced with Troy Smith.
 McKenzie remained on the staff as an assistant coach.

 The Rangers struggled during the 2013-14 season, as the club began to rebuild.
 Kitchener missed the post-season, as the club finished in ninth place in the Western Conference with a 22-41-5 record, earning 49 points.

 Kitchener saw some improvement in 2014-15, as the team earned a 32-26-10 record, finishing in sixth place in the Western Conference with 74 points, and returning to the post-season.
 The Rangers lost to the London Knights in the first round in six games.
 Following the season, the Rangers replaced head coach Troy Smith with Mike Van Ryn.
 McKenzie remained as an assistant coach, and was also named the assistant general manager.

 The Rangers had a very successful season in 2015-16, as the club earned a 44-17-7 record, accumulating 95 points and a fourth place finish in the Western Conference.
 Kitchener made the second round of the playoffs, however, they were swept by the London Knights in four games.
 Following the season, Mike Van Ryn stepped down as head coach of the team, and was replaced by Jay McKee.
 McKenzie remained an assistant coach on the coaching staff.

 Kitchener had another solid season in 2016-17, as the team had a record of 36-27-5, earning 77 points and sixth place in the Western Conference.
 The Rangers lost to the Owen Sound Attack in the first round of the post-season.
 Following this season, McKenzie was promoted to the position of general manager after Murray Hiebert stepped down.